microsoftgraph/group-membership-management/Documentation/NotifierSetup.md

 # Notifier Setup

 The GMM Notifier uses adaptive cards to send Outlook Actionable Emails (OAM).
-OAM requires that an special id, called an `provider id`, be included in each adaptive card payload in order to validate the sender, content, and recipients of the message.
+OAM requires that a special id, called a `provider id`, be included in each adaptive card payload in order to validate the sender, content, and recipients of the message.

-The provider id is not a secret, since it is only one part of a multipart authorization scheme.
-The provider id is tied directly to a list of authorized senders, from which the email must be sent in order to be accepted.
-Regardless, we will be treating it like a secret within GMM.
+If an actionable message is sent from an email address that is not part of the approved senders list, the adaptive card will not be rendered.

-These are the steps to procure, you must procure a `provider id` for your environment.
+These are the steps to procure a `provider id` for an environment.

-## Prerequisites

-1. You should already have set up your pre-requisites Key Vault.
-2. You need a list of sender email addresses from which actionable emails will originate.

 ## Create a Provider